-Mr. Rosenthaler has served as Chief Corporate Development Officer of LMC, Qurate, LTRIP, and LBC since October 2016.
-He previously served as Chief Corporate Development Officer of GCI Liberty, Inc. from March 2018 to December 2020 and Liberty Expedia from October 2016 to July 2019, and Liberty Media Acquisition Corporation from November 2020 to December 2022.
+Committee Memberships: •Audit Mr. Rosenthaler has served as Chief Corporate Development Officer of LMC, Qurate, LTRIP, and LBC since October 2016 and Liberty Media Acquisition Corporation since November 2020.
+He previously served as Chief Corporate Development Officer of GCI Liberty, Inc. from March 2018 to December 2020 and Liberty Expedia from October 2016 to July 2019.
 Mr. Rosenthaler has served as a director of LTRIP since August 2014.
 He is a graduate of Olivet College (B.A.) and University of Illinois (M.A.S.).